-Mount Holyoke College will not be participating in any fall semester competitions.
-Winter teams which typically compete in both the fall and spring semesters will not participate in competitions during the fall semester.
-It is under consideration that all winter sport competitions will be moved to the spring semester.
+MHC will not be participating in any fall semester competitions.
+Winter teams who typically compete in the fall will not participate in competitions during the fall semester; however, it is under consideration that all sport competitions will be moved to the spring semester.

 We have reviewed the facility scenarios and would be able to accommodate the teams’ schedules should this become an option.

-MHC completes medical clearance and compliance paperwork for all student-athletes over the summer.
-Changes have been made to include some pre-screening information regarding COVID-19.
-The Department of Physical Education and Athletics will be sending medical clearance information out the week of July 1 with altered deadlines (August 1) to reflect the delay in sharing the medical clearance information due to the development of COVID-19 protocols.
-We are completing the clearance process, so we are able to pivot quickly when a return to sport is possible and participate in virtual opportunities should the be approved.
+Yes.
+MHC completes medical clearance and compliance paperwork for all sport season student-athletes over the summer.
+The Department of Physical Education and Athletics has sent medical and compliance information and we are completing the clearance process, so we are able to pivot quickly when a return to sport is possible and participate in virtual opportunities should the be approved.
 Student-athletes must complete these requirements to participate in any capacity with their team this academic year.

-If the decision is made to return to practices and competitions, alterations will be made in the physical layout of the Athletic Training Room (ATR) to allow for physical distancing (i.e., fewer treatment and taping tables so they can be six feet apart).
+If the decision is made to return to sport practices and competitions in the Spring, alterations will be made in the physical layout of the Athletic Training Room (ATR) to allow for physical distancing (i.e., fewer treatment and taping tables so they can be 6 feet apart).
 With the exception of the pre-practice hour, the athletic trainers will be seen on an appointment basis only.
-There will be a limit of four athletes in the ATR at any one time.
-Additional athletic training stations will be utilized pre-practice to minimize the volume of student athletes in the ATR and help accommodate the pre-practice rush.
+There will be a limit of 3 athletes in the ATR at any one time.
+Mini ‘Satellite’ athletic training stations will be utilized pre-practice to minimize the volume of student athletes in the ATR and help accommodate the pre-practice rush.
 Enhanced cleaning procedures will be in place.

 The College is expecting to make decisions about the spring term in November/December.
-The health and safety conditions across the state of Massachusetts and Connecticut will be monitored throughout the fall by the NEWMAC members.
-We expect that the conference will make decisions within the November/December time frame similar to MHC’s timeline.
+The health and safety conditions across the state of Massachusetts and Connecticut will be monitored throughout the fall by the NEWMAC conference members.
+We expect that the conference will make decisions within the November/December timeframe similar to MHC’s timeline.